open-policy-agent/gatekeeper/website/docs/expansion.md

         kinds: []
 ```

-Similarly, `Constraints` can be configured to only target expanded resources by
+Similarly, `Constraints` can be configured to only target fake resources by
 setting the `Constraint`'s `spec.match.source` field to `Generated`.
 This can
 also be used to define different enforcement actions for expanded resources and
 original resources.

-## Example
+## Mutating Example

-Suppose a cluster is using Istio, and has some policy configured to ensure
+Suppose a cluster is using Istio, and has a policy configured to ensure
 specified Pods have an Istio sidecar.
 To validate Deployments that would create
 Pods which Istio will inject a sidecar into, we need to use mutators to mimic
 the sidecar injection.